Halutz (Educational Pioneer Program)

 - To integrate high-quality and highly motivated human resources in the public education system.

-- To develop processes of educational innovation in schools in the social and geographic peripheries of Israel and to integrate them within the overall education system.
+- To develop processes of educational innovation in schools in the social and geographic peripheries of Israel and to integrate them into the overall education system.

 The program consists of the following stages: